airhorns/airhorns.github.com/.themes/journal/source/_posts/2013-07-10-neat-algorithms-paxos.markdown

 categories: ['misc']
 ---

-This is an article on and demonstration of an extraordinarily neat algorithm called Paxos.
-Paxos is a strategy for teaching a whole bunch of decidedly unreliable processes to reliably decide on stuff.
+This is an explanation and demonstration of an extraordinarily neat algorithm called Paxos.
+Paxos is a family of algorithms for teaching a whole bunch of decidedly unreliable processes to reliably decide on stuff.
 More formally: it allows a group of unreliable processors to deterministically and safely reach consensus if some certain conditions can be met, while ensuring the network remains consistent if the conditions can't be met.

 <div id="main_demo"></div>

 # Paxos: something we can agree on.